-Among the 20,750 registered Chinese voters, 8,460 are permanent vote-by-mail voters, representing 40.7% of the total registered Chinese voter community.
-In the 2008 General Election, 52.7% of the votes cast by Chinese voters are vote-by-mail voters.
+Among the 22,151 registered Chinese voters, 8,862 are permanent vote-by-mail voters, representing 38% of the total registered Chinese voter community.
+In the 2010 General Election, 60% of the votes cast by Chinese voters are vote-by-mail voters.
 This indicates that vote-by-mail is a preferred voting option for Chinese voters in Orange County.

-In the 2008 Presidential Election, 66% of registered Chinese voters in Orange County turned out to vote; up from 50.71% in the 2006 General Election although still lower than the 72.6% turnout rate for the general population.
+In the 2010 General Election, 45% of registered Chinese voters in Orange County turned out to vote, lower than the 55% turnout rate for the general population.
 Unlike Los Angeles County where there is a longer history of political involvement and representation of the Chinese community on the local level, more effort is needed to encourage Chinese voters in Orange County to get out to vote.